Salesforce-Async-Messaging/key-command-line-utility/README.md

 	In these examples, {path/to/} is the path to the specified file.

 These commands output a JWK and JWT.
-When creating a JWT, copy and paste the output to a `.json` file.
+When creating a JWK, copy and paste the output to a `.json` file.